 - Multi-PSP connectivity and connector roadmap.
 Check whether the platform supports the PSPs, acquirers, APMs, and local payment methods you need today, plus the markets you may enter in the next 12 months.

 - Routing optimization.
-Look for smart routing by BIN, geography, payment method, amount, currency, transaction type, provider performance, and business rules in real time.
+Look for smart routing by BIN, geography, payment method, amount, currency, transaction type, provider performance, and business rules.

 - Retry logic and stop conditions.
 Strong payment hub software should provide intelligent retry and let you control retry timing, retry limits, decline-code logic, and stop rules to avoid unnecessary or risky payment attempts.